 DMM outstanding paper prize

-Each year, DMM awards a £1000 prize to the first author (or authors, where there is joint authorship) of the Research article that is judged by the journal’s editors to be the most outstanding in the journal that year.
-Starting with articles published in 2022, DMM will also award £1000 to the first author (or authors, where there is joint authorship) of the Resource article that is judged by the editors to be the most outstanding that year.
-Establishing a separate award for Resource articles reflects their increasing importance in advancing disease research.
+DMM established a separate award for Resource articles in 2022, reflecting their increasing importance in advancing disease research.
 DMM Resource articles report a novel technique or approach, or a substantial advance of an existing technique or approach, or new dataset or resource that will be of broad and significant utility in a particular area of disease research.
-Find out more here or read our archive.

 All Research and Resource articles are eligible for consideration.
 The recipient of the award will be the author (non-faculty) who made the most significant contribution to the article (most usually the first author).
 The Editorial Office will contact the corresponding authors of the winning papers to establish who should receive the prize.